pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

-      :arg bool links: Choose whether (internal and external) links should be included with the copy.
+      :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is ``True``.
-An **internal** link is always excluded if its destination is outside the copied page range.
+An **internal link is always excluded**, if its destination is not one of the copied pages.
+      :arg bool annots: .. versionadded:: 1.16.1 Choose whether annotations should be included in the copy.

     .. note::

        1. If ``from_page > to_page``, pages will be **copied in reverse order**.
 If ``0 <= from_page == to_page``, then one page will be copied.